-- Desktop Alerts: When the application is installed on your computer, this program displays an alert notification as a pop-up window or a ticker banner.
+- Desktop Alerts: This application displays an alert notification as a pop-up window or a ticker banner.
 The Alertus app is already installed on all UVA Health computers.
 UVA members can download at uvaemergency.virginia.edu/alertus-desktop

-- Twitter: UVA Alerts re tweeted to these Twitter handles: @UVA_EM and @UVAPolice.
+- Twitter: UVA Alerts are re tweeted to these Twitter handles: @UVA_EM and @UVAPolice.
 Follow us to receive alerts and regular safety information.

 - Monitors/TVs (LCD screens): Displays in common areas across Grounds.

-- Emergency Notification Displays (LED clocks): Displays the alert in large classrooms.
+- Emergency Notification Displays (LED clocks): Displays in large classrooms.

-- The UVA Emergency Management homepage: Displays the alert.(www.virginia.edu/emergency)
+- The UVA Emergency Management homepage: Displays the alert.(virginia.edu/emergency)

 - Sirens: Indicates that there is an imminent threat to the University community.
 If you are outside and hear the siren and audible announcement, follow the announced instructions.
-If the audible announcement cannot be understood, immediately check your cell phone and email for a UVA Alerts message, or go to the Emergency Homepage for information and direction.
+If the audible announcement cannot be understood, immediately check your cell phone and email for a UVA Alert.

-- Overhead Announcements: The UVA Contact Center may provide overhead announcements within some buildings within the UVA Medical Center when an alert is sent.
-These announcements are the same as what is communicated via email, SMS text, LED screens, web pages, social media, and over sirens when they are activated.
+- Overhead Announcements: The UVA Contact Center may provide overhead announcements in some buildings within the UVA Medical Center.
+These announcements are identical to the alerts communicated via email, SMS text, LED screens, web pages, social media, and over sirens when they are activated.

 (Fire alarms are used to alert persons of imminent threat and the need to immediately evacuate a building, but they are not integrated with the UVA Alert system.)